SarthakMakhija/tech-lessons/_posts/2021-12-21-invoking-C-from-GO.md

 `getAllValues` does the following -
 - Invokes `length` to get the total number of nodes in the linked list
-- Allocate memory to hold `len` integer values in a variable called `values`
+- Allocates memory to hold `len` integer values in a variable called `values`
-- Create a pointer called `node` to point to `head`
+- Creates a pointer called `node` to point to `head`
-- Iterate while `node` is not NULL
+- Iterates while `node` is not NULL
-- Collect the value pointed to by `node` in `values`
+- Collects the value pointed to by `node` in `values`
-- Return `values` which is a pointer to an integer
+- Returns `values` which is a pointer to an integer

 Let's also add `length` function -